LarsBergqvist/star-hunter-game/README.md

 <p>
 Use arrow- or WASD-keys to move and space to jump.
 ESC to pause.
 The goal is to gather all stars on each level.
-When using a touch-screen, a an on-screen-DPad joystick + a jump button is used for movements.
+When using a touch-screen, an on-screen DPad joystick + a jump button is used for movements.
 The DPad implementation is an excellent plugin from https://github.com/shinneider/godot_touchJoyPad
 <p>
 Graphics by Kenney (www.kenney.nl)